coffeeandsecurity/DakshSCRA/README.md

 The tool generates reports in three formats: HTML, PDF, and TEXT.
 Although the HTML and PDF reports are still being improved, they are currently in a reasonably good state.
 With each subsequent iteration, these reports will continue to be refined and improved even further.

 ### Vulnerability Scanning Report
-###### RAW TEXT Based Reports:
-* Areas of Interest - Identified Patterns : 	DakshSCRA/reports/text/areas_of_interest.txt
-* Areas of Interest - Enumerated Project Files: DakshSCRA/reports/text/filepaths_aoi.txt
-* Identified Project Files:	DakshSCRA/runtime/filepaths.txt
 ###### HTML Report:
 * DakshSCRA/reports/html/report.html
 ###### PDF Report:
 * DakshSCRA/reports/html/report.pdf
+###### RAW TEXT Based Reports:
+* Areas of Interest - Identified Patterns : 	DakshSCRA/reports/text/areas_of_interest.txt
+* Areas of Interest - Project Files: 	DakshSCRA/reports/text/filepaths_aoi.txt
+* Identified Project Files:		DakshSCRA/runtime/filepaths.txt

+### Reconnaissance (Recon) Report
+* Reconnaissance Summary: /reports/text/recon.txt

+Note: Currently, the reconnaissance report is created in a text format.
+However, in upcoming releases, the plan is to incorporate it into the vulnerability scanning report, which will be available in both HTML and PDF formats.

+### Code Review Effort Estimation Report
+* Effort estimation report: /reports/html/estimation.html

+Note: At present, the effort estimation for the source code review is in its early stages.
+It is considered experimental and will be developed and refined through several iterations.
+Improvements will be made over multiple releases, as the formula and the concept are new and require time to be honed to achieve accuracy or reasonable estimation.

+Currently, the report is generated in HTML format.
+However, in future releases, there are plans to also provide it in PDF format.